COVID-19 pandemic in Bulgaria: 23 August

 Bulgaria's Minister of Youth and Sports Krasen Kralev tested positive.

 October

 25 October

 Bulgarian Prime Minister Boyko Borisov tested positive.
 He said on Facebook that he had "general malaise."

 November

 By 10 November, Boyko Borisov had recovered from COVID-19.

 On 28 November 2020, Bulgaria entered a second lockdown, which was characterized as a "partial" one due to being less strict than the first, and was envisioned to be in place until Christmas.
 This decision was regarded by many experts as being long overdue because of the huge strain on the country's health system, resulting in many people not being able to receive access to adequate medical care, and the Prime Minister faced strong criticism from other politicians.

 December

 On 18 December 2020, the government confirmed that the lockdown will be extended until 31 January 2021.

+On 27 December 2020, Bulgaria joined other European Union member states in launching its COVID-19 vaccination campaign, with initial inoculations taking place simultaneously in Sofia, Plovdiv and Bourgas.
+The Pfizer-BioNTech vaccine was the first to be administered; recipients on the opening day included Health Minister Kostadin Angelov, who received his dose at St Anna Hospital in Sofia, alongside National Crisis-management Staff chairman Major-General Ventsislav Mutafchiyski and medical workers representing hospitals in all three cities.
+The government stated that vaccination was voluntary, recommended and free of charge.

 March 2021

 From 22 March until 31 March 2021 the country was under another lockdown, the third one since the start of the pandemic.